Paeonia anomala

-Paeonia anomala is a species of herbaceous perennial peony.
-This plant is ½-1 m high, with a thick irregular taproot and thin side roots.
+Paeonia anomala is a species of herbaceous perennial flowering plant in the family Paeoniaceae.
+This peony is ½–1 m high, with a thick irregular taproot and thin side roots.
 The deeply incised leaves have leaflets which are themselves divided in fine segments.
-It flowers in early summer, almost always with only one fully developed flower per stem, magenta-red or rarely pink or white.
+It flowers in early summer, almost always with only one fully developed flower per stem, usually magenta-red or more rarely, pink or white.
 The species occurs in a zone between northern European Russia and northern Mongolia and south to the Tien Shan Mountains.

 In garden cultivation, it requires full sun or half-shade and well-drained soil.
 Double-flowered forms are found in cultivation.

 Description

 Paeonia anomala is a non-woody species of peony ½–1 m high, with an irregular carrot-shaped taproot over ½ m long and 2 cm thick, gradually getting thinner downwards with slender side roots.
 Like all diploid peonies, it has 10 chromosomes (2n=10).

 Leaves and stems

 The leaves have no sheath or stipules and are alternately arranged along the stem, are divided into a leaf stalk and leaf blade.
-The leaf blade is twice compounded or very deeply incised, first into three leaflets, themselves palmately compounded or deeply divided (this is called biternate), each leaflet being further divided into segments that themselves are lobed, resulting in seventy to one hundred segments of ¾-3¼ cm wide.
+The leaf blade is twice compounded or very deeply incised, first into three leaflets, themselves palmately compounded or deeply divided (this is called biternate), each leaflet being further divided into segments that themselves are lobed, resulting in seventy to one hundred segments of ¾–3¼ cm wide.
 At the end of the growing season the leaves may turn vivid red.